-The current Dutch income tax system in box 1 is based around 3 brackets.
-The cabinet wants to simplify this by making the transition to a double-bracket system, with a lower rate of 36.95 per cent and a higher rate of 49.5 per cent.
+The current Dutch income tax system in box 1 is based on 3 brackets.
+The cabinet wants to simplify this by making the transition to a double-bracket system, with a lower rate of 36.95% and a higher rate of 49.5% per cent.
 However, the Dutch Tax Authorities are retaining the previous triple-bracket system for those entitled to the basic state AOW pension.

 This transition will be made on a step-by-step basis and will be accompanied by a gradual change in tax rates.
-Specifically, the lower rate will increase from 36.65 per cent in 2019 to 37.05 in 2020.
-The higher rate, on the contrary, set at 38.10 per cent in 2019, will subsequently drop to 37.8 per cent in 2020 and to 37.05 per cent in 2021.
+Specifically, the lower rate will increase from 36.65% in 2019 to 37.05% in 2020.
+The higher rate, on the contrary, set at 38.10% in 2019, will subsequently drop to 37.8% in 2020 and to 37.05% in 2021.
 The threshold will stay at € 20,384 throughout this period.
 This means that you will pay tax at the lower rate on income up to and including this amount.
-If your income exceeds this threshold, you will be taxed at the higher rate on the remainder of your income.
+If your income exceeds this threshold, you will be taxed at a higher rate on the remainder of your income.
 This higher rate applies to income up to and including € 68,507.
-For taxable income over this threshold, a combined rate of 51.75 per cent will apply in 2019.
+For taxable income over this threshold, a combined rate of 51.75% will apply in 2019.

 Rate increase box 2

 As of 2020, the tax rate in box 2 will gradually increase.
-In 2019, as in 2018, the Tax Authorities intend to levy 25 per cent tax on profits from shares.
-That rate will see subsequent increases of 26.25 per cent in 2020 and 26.9 per cent in 2021.
-In order to lessen the pain, the government is planning less tax on profits for entrepreneurs who own more than 5 per cent of the shares in a company.
+In 2019, as in 2018, the Tax Authorities intend to levy a 25% tax on profits from shares.
+That rate will see subsequent increases of 26.25% in 2020 and 26.9% in 2021.
+In order to lessen the pain, the government is planning less tax on profits for entrepreneurs who own more than 5% of the shares in a company.

 General tax credits